 MEMORANDUM IN OPPOSITION

-An ACT to amend the criminal procedure law, in relation to vacating judgments based upon forensic DNA tests.
+An ACT to amend the criminal procedure law, in relation to electronic recording of interrogations.

-On behalf of the New York State Association of Chiefs of Police, we write to oppose Senate bill S 7867 and Assembly bill A 11123, which would amend the Criminal Procedure Law, in relation to vacating judgments based upon forensic DNA tests, and urge that it not be enacted by the Legislature.
+On behalf of the New York State Association of Chiefs of Police, we write to oppose Senate bill S 7877 and Assembly bill A 5213-A, which would amend the Criminal Procedure Law, in relation to electronic recording of interrogations, and urge that it not be enacted by the Legislature.

 New York State Association of Chiefs of Police, Inc.